terraform-cisco-modules/terraform-intersight-easy-iks/modules/tfe/README.md

   instructions: <https://community.cisco.com/t5/data-center-documents/intersight-api-overview/ta-p/3651994>

-### When assigning the vSphere Password - It Must match the password used to register the Target in Intersight
+### When assigning the Target Password - It Must match the password used to register the Target in Intersight

 * k8s_vm_infra_password